 The buyer’s journey essentially has three stages – the awareness stage, consideration stage and decision stage.

-Prospects at the awareness stage realise that they have some form of problem, and begin research into various companies that might offer a solution.
-In the consideration stage, they are now more acutely aware of what their problem is, have identified a number of companies that could potentially solve it and are pitting these companies against one another.
+Prospects at the awareness stage realize that they have some form of a problem and begin researching various companies that might offer a solution.
+In the consideration stage, they are now more acutely aware of what their problem is, have identified sales and marketing teams as key players in providing a solution, and are pitting these companies, along with high-quality leads and prospective customers, against one another in their decision-making process.

 In the decision stage, prospects have decided that they are going to make a purchase and have indeed chosen which company they are going to make that purchase from.